FOSSEE/st-scripts/using_sage/script.rst

     - integrate()-- to integrate over an expression
     - integral()-- to find out the definite integral of an expression by specifying the limits
-    - solve()-- to solve a function, relative to it's postion.
+    - solve()-- to solve a function, relative to it's position.
  #.
 Create Both a simple graph and a directed graph, using the
     functions ``graph`` and ``digraph`` respectively.
  #.
 Use functions for Number theory.For eg: